-7.1 Structure and Outline of Academic Research Texts
+7.1 Structure and Outline of Academic Research Texts9

 An important step in the process of working on your academic research topic is the structure and outline of your text.
 The reader should be provided with a comprehensible text and be able to follow your approach and thoughts.
 Here is some advice to support you with your project.
+(Please refer to this recommended book if you feel the need to revise this: Clark et al., 2021, chapter 25 (in English)).

 The official issues and requirements section covers possible citations and the type and layout of the list of references.
-Criteria concerning the text's layout and structure are defined, e.g. the size and type of font, margins and the pagination.
+Criteria concerning the text's layout and structure are defined, for example, the size and type of font, margins and the pagination.
 Furthermore, in the degree courses of some faculties, departments or universities the use of footnotes is common; in others it is frowned upon.
 Consequently, a general guidebook is not advisable.
 Instead every university, faculty or department has its own instructions, the so called style guides (Bensberg, 2013, p.
 38).
-A style guide is available to students enrolled in under-graduate degree programmes of the Faculty of Maritime Studies & Logistics.
-Use the textbooks of Academic Research Methods as an orientation for writing your own texts within your studies of International Maritime Management.
+A style guide is available to students enrolled in under-graduate degree programmes of the Faculty of Maritime Studies and Logistics.
+However, we do not provide a template for your assignments; use this textbook as an orientation for writing your own texts within your studies of International Maritime Management (personal template or style guide).

 Every academic research text consists of different basic elements which appear in nearly every text and can be used in a variable order.
 They are listed and described for you below (Bensberg, 2013, p.
 43 ff.; Brink, 2013, p.
-159; Ebster & Stalzer, 2013, p.
-72 ff.; Kornmeier, 2007, p.
+159; Ebster & Stalzer, 2017, p.
+77 ff.; Kornmeier, 2007, p.
 146 ff.; Theisen, 2008, p.
 132 ff.):